DanielTorAndersson/prisma_cloud_rbac_tag/README.md

 ## Notes

-This script does not include any code for clean-up.
+1. This script does not include any code for clean-up.
+2. This script does not include creation of user in Prisma Cloud.

 ## Troubleshooting